sveltia/sveltia-cms/README.md

 - You can [disable non-default locale content](#disabling-non-default-locale-content)[^15].
 - You can [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters.
 - Removes the [limitations in the List and Object widgets](https://decapcms.org/docs/i18n/#limitations) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
+- Raises a validation error instead of an internal error if the `single_file` structure is used and a required field is not filled in any of the locales[^55].
 - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].
 - Boolean fields are updated in real time between locales like other widgets to avoid confusion[^35].
-- Solves problems with Chinese, Japanese and Korean (CJK) IME text input in the rich text editor for the Markdown widget[^54].
+- Solves problems with Chinese, Japanese and Korean (CJK) [IME](https://en.wikipedia.org/wiki/Input_method) text input in the rich text editor for the Markdown widget[^54].

 ### Better collections